- Q: What are viruses, worms, and trojans?

 - Keep virus signature definitions updated.
 Scan your computer for viruses regularly.

 - Set your computer to install operating system patches automatically.
 Some malicious code does not need e-mail or attachments to spread.
 It is very important to install security patches as soon as they are available.
-You are responsible for keeping your operating system, applications software and browser updated and properly patched.
+You are responsible for keeping your operating system, applications, and browser updated and properly patched.
 Click here to learn more about updates or call the IT Service Desk at:

 (304) 696-3200 Huntington calling area